Caring for Your Child’s Teeth thru Elementary School

 The AAPD recommends for children age three to six to brush with a pea-sized amount of fluoride toothpaste.
 When you feel that your child is ready, start introducing them to brushing on their own.
 Alternate between brushing their teeth and having them assist you to brush their teeth.
 This way, they can learn how to brush their teeth properly and you can serve as a role model for great dental habits.

 By the time your child is 6 or 7, they may be able to brush their teeth independently, with adult supervision.
 Supervising your children during their brushing and flossing ensures that you child is brushing their teeth effectively and for the right amount of time.

 By the time your child reaches nine to ten years of age, many of their adult teeth have grown in, replacing their “baby” teeth.
 At this point, they can use an adult toothbrush with adult toothpaste.
 Make sure they brush their teeth two times a day, once in the morning and once before bedtime, and floss to keep that tooth decay at bay!

 Make sure to replace your toothbrush every three months, after an illness, or when the bristles fray.
-Give Great Grins Children's Dental Specialists a call at Louisville Office Phone Number 502-231-1418 to learn more about keeping your child’s teeth healthy.
+Give Great Grins Children's Dental Specialists a call at Great Grins For Kids Phone Number 502-231-1418 to learn more about keeping your child’s teeth healthy.